brkas96/GmailAttachDL/README.md

 # ABOUT :white_check_mark:

+-This project was written in Python and utilizes the Gmail APIs to automate the process of monitoring and downloading attachments from Gmail accounts.
+By integrating with the Gmail API, the program can access and manage email data, enabling efficient attachment retrieval based on specific criteria such as unread emails in the inbox.

 -This automation was developed and tested on Windows 10.

 -This program is an automation tool that monitors and downloads attachments from Gmail accounts.
 It supports multiple